LineageOS/android_lineage-sdk/README.md

-# CyanogenMod Platform SDK
+# LineageOS Platform SDK

 The Platform SDK provides a set of APIs that give you easy access to a variety of different features within LineageOS.
 The SDK exposes APIs and system level framework access in the Android framework that aren't available in any other distribution.

 ## Setup

-You can either [download](https://github.com/LineageOS/android_prebuilts_cmsdk/tree/master/current) from prebuilts hosted on github or pull directly via Gradle.
+You can either [download](https://github.com/LineageOS/android_prebuilts_lineagesdk/tree/master/current) from prebuilts hosted on github or pull directly via Gradle.

 ### Building against release artifacts